The set splittability problem: -splittability criteria and characterizations

 \section{$\frac12$-splittability criteria and characterizations}

 In the previous section, we examined $p$-splittability criteria for arbitrary $p$.
 In this section we specialize to the important case $p=\frac12$.
-After providing another very general lemma, we use it to give a complete characterization of splittability for collections of at most four sets.
+After providing another very general lemma, we use it to give a complete characterization of splittability for collections of at most four sets, under the assumption that an exhaustive search by computer is implemented correctly.
 Throughout this section, the term splittability will always refer to $\frac12$-splittability.

 The following result, while quite simple, is useful for converting our understanding of collections with few elements into more general theorems.

 \begin{lem}[Reduction Lemma] Let $\B$ be a given collection, and let $\B'$ be a collection obtained from $\B$ by adding an even number of elements to any of its Venn regions.
 Then if $\B$ is splittable, so is $\B'$. \end{lem}